-The Cognitive Behaviour Therapy (CBT) cycle is introduced in relation to anxiety.^{1, 2} Goal setting, recognising a setback and developing a relapse plan are illustrated throughout the programme.
+The Cognitive Behavioural Therapy (CBT) cycle is introduced in relation to anxiety and panic disorder.^{1,2} Goal setting, recognising a setback and developing a relapse plan are illustrated throughout the programme.

 Behavioural techniques

 Adjunctive behaviour strategies are used to tackle avoidance and encourage gradual exposure to feared situations, thoughts or feelings.
 In line with emotional processing theory, old anxiety-provoking associations are 'overruled' and replaced with new, more neutral experiences.3